portellam/deploy-VFIO/README.md

 ## Description
-Ultimate scripts to seamlessly deploy a VFIO setup (PCI passthrough).
+The Ultimate script to seamlessly deploy a VFIO setup (PCI passthrough).
 Multi-boot: Swap the preferred host graphics (VGA) device at GRUB boot menu.
 VFIO: Run any OS with real hardware, under a virtual machine (VM), in the Linux desktop of your choice.

 ## How-to
 To execute: